HUANGLIZI/TFCNs/README.md

 # TFCNs
-This repository includes the official project of TFCNs, presented in our paper:  TFCNs: Improved Transformers for Medical Image Segmentation
+This repository includes the official project of TFCNs, presented in our paper:  TFCNs: A CNN-Transformer Hybrid Network for Medical Image Segmentation